davidgsd/AllScan/README.md

 To contribute to AllScan feel free to send any amount by paypal or venmo to chc_media at yahoo.com.
 Even $5 does help cover expenses and enable me to spend more time on further development and new features.
 Thank you for your support, and with helping spread the word about AllScan and ASL.

 # Road Map
 As of version 0.65, AllScan implements the main features I originally planned, and works very well for the use case of personal nodes that have one or two primary users and/or a small number of occasional other users.
 A future version of AllScan will add enhanced support for a larger number of simultaneous web-client users (which will require ASL stats caching so that numerous web-clients would not each be making separate ASL stats requests which would significantly slow down the stats scanning functions).
-However this is not a common use case and I have not had any requests to support this so it's not a current priority.
-AllScan will also at some point more fully support nodes with more than one node number eg. allowing the local node to be selected from a select box control, however this has also not yet been requested.
+However this is not a common use case and is not a current priority.
+AllScan will also at some point more fully support nodes with more than one node number eg. allowing the local node to be selected from a select box control.
 Other changes planned:
 1. Enhanced Favorites management features, saving favorites in AllScan DB rather than in other folders, editing favorites text, reordering table.
 Enable auto update check such that AllScan will check once every few days to see if a new version is available and highlight the Update link if so
 2. Enhanced stats features, caching of stats data to AllScan DB
-3. Other features that are highly requested or that seem like a good fit
+3. Other features that are highly requested or that seem like a good idea

 # Release Notes
+**v0.86 2024-10-15**<br>
+Simplify entry of node Call Sign, Location and Title configs for installs that do not have a Supermon global.inc file from which these can be imported.
+In this case a form is now shown where these settings can be easily entered.

-**v0.84 2024-10-15**<br>
+**v0.85 2024-10-15**<br>
 Add Favorites File Management functions to the Cfgs Tab, and a Favorites File Select control to the main page.
 These functions support viewing, downloading, copying, deleting, renaming and uploading favorites files, and enable simple switching between them.

 **v0.83 2024-09-12**<br>